Vegan food in Greece? Vegetarian food in Greece? Both are far easier to find than you might imagine.

-If you opt to stay in self-catered accommodation, you can enjoy your spanakopita with Greek yogurt for a lovely light lunch.
+If you opt to stay in self-catered accommodation, you can enjoy your spanakopita with Greek yogurt and salad for a lovely light lunch.
 Spanakopita is also commonly served as part of a continental breakfast at a lot of hotels in Greece.

 Vegan-friendly?
 No. Spanakopita contains feta cheese

 When you eat out in Greece, people pretty much always order a salad for the table to accompany their main dishes.
 Menus at restaurants and tavernas usually detail a range of different salad dishes, but Greek salads (“horiatiki”) is the best known.

 Did you know that there is not actually any lettuce contained in Greek salads?
 The dish is made from fresh Greek cherry tomatoes, cucumbers, onions, and black olives.